 Hair loss in men can be caused by a variety of factors, from genetics and hormones to external factors such as stress and diet.
-Understanding the causes will help you find the right measures to improve your hair condition.
+Understanding the cause will help you find appropriate solutions to improve your hair condition.

 Hereditary

 Androgenetic alopecia is the most common cause of hair loss in men, also known as hereditary baldness.
-It usually begins in the 20s and progresses over time.
-The gene that causes it can come from both the mother and father.
+This condition usually begins in the 20s and progresses over time.
+The genes causing this condition can be inherited from both parents.

 Hormones